 A foreign currency exposure arises from the Group's net investment in its Swiss subsidiary that has a Swiss franc functional currency.
-The risk arises from the fluctuation in spot exchange rates between the Swiss franc and the euro, which causes the amount of the net investment to vary.
+The risk arises from the fluctuation in spot exchange rates between the Swiss franc and the New Zealand Dollars, which causes the amount of the net investment to vary.

-The hedged risk in the net investment hedge is the risk of a weakening Swiss franc against the euro that will result in a reduction in the carrying amount of the Group's net investment in the Swiss subsidiary.
+The hedged risk in the net investment hedge is the risk of a weakening Swiss franc against the New Zealand Dollars that will result in a reduction in the carrying amount of the Group's net investment in the Swiss subsidiary.